Sydney Airport, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you vacation in Sydney Airport during November, you will probably find that it is a perfect temperature and somewhat rainy.
-Temperatures tend to hover around the 70s F (mid 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
+If you vacation in Sydney Airport during December, you may find that it is a perfect temperature and somewhat rainy.
+Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 60s F (high 10s C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain a bit less than half of the time.

 What to wear/what to pack: